toptensoftware/tapetool/readme.txt

 When output raw sample data, inserts a new line at each detected zero crossing, making it easier to inspect audio wave form data.

-### --binary:<file>

-Writes all processed bytes to a binary file.

-When used with --bytes, all bytes are sent to the file

-When used with --blocks, only the data in the blocks is dumped but this can be controlled with the --dgosheader and --tapfile options

-### --dgosheader

-Causes the combination of --blocks and --binary options to include the dgos header data in the generated file.

-### --tapfile

-Causes the combination of --blocks and --binary options to generate a .tap file.

-### --render:<file>

-Render a wave file containing all processed data.

-Combine with --cyclekind, --bits, --bytes or --blocks to control the data rendered.

 ### --leadingsilence:N